-(g) Corrosive properties of substances of class 8 (see section 37 of this Manual and Chapter 2.8 of the Model Regulations);
+(g) Corrosive substances (see Chapter 37 of this Manual, Chapter 2.8 of the Model Regulations and Chapter 2.16 of the GHS);

-(h) Ammonium nitrate fertilizers capable of self-sustaining decomposition of Class 9 (see sub-section 38.2 of this Manual); and
+(h) Ammonium nitrate fertilizers capable of self-sustaining decomposition of Class 9 (see section 38.2 of this Manual); and

-(i) Lithium cells and batteries of Class 9 (see sub-section 38.3 of this Manual).
+(i) Lithium cells and batteries of Class 9 (see section 38.3 of this Manual).

-30.1.2 Part III contains some classification procedures, test methods and criteria which are also given in the Model Regulations.
-Sections 35 and 36 are reserved, to allow for possible future developments, for Classes 6 and 7 respectively.
+30.1.2 Section 36 is reserved, to allow for possible future developments.

 30.2 Scope

-The appropriate classification procedure should be undertaken before a new product is offered for transport.
+The appropriate classification procedure should be undertaken before a new product is offered.
 The producer or other applicant for classification of a new product should provide: